 For the Metropolitan system, the recommended plan includes both northern and southern components.
 The southern components are identified below in the Sudbury Aqueduct Design/CA/RI and Construction.
-The northern components are addressed in the Weston Aqueduct Supply Mains (WASM) 3 project.
+The northern components are addressed in the Weston Aqueduct Supply Mains (WASM) 3 and Spot Pond Storage Facility projects.